-e) Impairment of non-financial assets (cont'd)
+(e) Impairment of non-financial assets (cont'd)

-An impairment loss is recognised in the Statement of Comprehensive Income if the carrying amount of an asset or its cash-generating unit exceeds its recoverable amount.
+An impairment loss is recognised in income or expenditure if the carrying amount of an asset or its cash-generating unit exceeds its recoverable amount.
 Impairment losses recognised in prior years are assessed at each reporting date for any indications that the loss has decreased or no longer exists.
 An impairment loss is reversed if there has been a change in the estimates used to determine the recoverable amount.
 An impairment loss is reversed only to the extent that the asset's carrying amount does not exceed the carrying amount that would have been determined, net of any accumulated depreciation or amortisation, if no impairment loss has been recognised.
-Reversal of impairment loss is recorded in the Statement of Comprehensive Income.
+Reversal of impairment loss is recorded in income or expenditure.

-f) Trade and other receivables
+(f) Trade and other receivables